vicky1in/vicky1in/README.md

 - Playing games with a good story
 - Learning new languages (私の日本語は悪いけど)
 - Making things such as origami, knitting, crocheting, watercolour painting
-- Listening to anything but country music
+- Listening to anything but country music (with exceptions like old Taylor Swift)
 - Travelling overseas

 -----